JiadongWANG94/3D-Perception-and-Modeling/README.md

 **Suture of MLS point clouds**
 Given a set of sequential frames of MLS point clouds, an algorithm was designed to suture them together.
 ICP, PCA and regional croissance methods are included.

+**3D Reconstruction and Mapping of an Indoor Environment** A project of an internship at BOSCH.